Abhi-115/Abhi-115.github.io/_pages/contact.md

 title: "Get in Touch"
 ---

-Interested in collaborating on research projects or discussing post-quantum cryptography?
+Interested in collaborating on research projects in hardware security or discussing post-quantum cryptography?
 I'm always open to academic collaboration and industry partnerships.

 <div class="contact-info">
   <h2>Contact Information</h2>